espsrc/reproducibility-course/session3/T3.1_singularity/README.md

 This downloads an image called ``r_base4.1.0.sif`` containing everything needed to run R. Then, we run the following command to start a shell in the container.

 ```
-singularity shell r_base4.1.0.sif
+singularity shell r-base_4.1.0.sif
 ```

 We are now inside the container and can interact with it without modifying anything on our host system.

-For example, we are now going to execute a small piece of code that generates an image, simply by executing the following code.
+For example, we are now going to execute a small piece of code that generates an image, simply by executing the following [code](./plot01.R).

 ```
 install.packages("ggplot2")